dave-nicholas/apollo-express/readme.md

 # Apollo-express

 A basic graphql server to demonstrate running multiple datasources behind a single graphql endpoint.
-This concept is handy if you wish to defer things like searching to a different data provider.
-This example includes: mongodb, sqlite and fetch.
+This concept is handy if you wish to defer things like searching to This example includes: mongodb, sqlite and fetch.

 ## Installation and running